How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each white, oval-shaped, film-coated biconvex tablet with "P" logo imprinted on one side and "70" on the other, contains sodium alendronate 91.37 mg, which is equivalent to 70 mg of alendronate.
+Each white, oval, film-coated biconvex tablet with "P" logo imprinted on one side and "70" on the other contains 91.37 mg of sodium alendronate, which is equivalent to 70 mg of alendronate.
 Nonmedicinal ingredients: magnesium stearate, mannitol, microcrystalline cellulose, sodium starch glycolate, starch, and hypromellose.

 How should I use this medication?